-2023 £ 2022 £

-Arising from Tuton fees 2,258,777 1,886,022

-16 Retirement benefit schemes

-Defined contribution schemes 2023 £ 2022 £

-Charge to profit or loss in respect of defined contribution schemes 37,393 37,292
+17 Retirement benefit schemes Defined contribution schemes 2024 £ 2023 £ Charge to profit or loss in respect of defined contribution schemes 42,501 37,393

 The company operates a defined contribution pension scheme for all qualifying employees.
 The assets of the scheme are held separately from those of the company in an independently administered fund.